 On Windows 11 and 10 the issue likely occurs either after waking from sleep or after shutdown .
 The error logs for your agent will show an error about being unable to bind to port 53.

 If the Roaming Client service (DNS Agent/DNSFilter Agent) starts BEFORE the ICS service, the ICS service can start with no issues, so as a work around there are two approaches:

-2. If you set the HNS and ICS services to "Delayed Start" as a startup type, this may give the RC service enough time to start before them on a reboot and avoid having to have manual stop/start of services to get the RC to run.
+Note.
+If you set the HNS and ICS services to manual start as a startup type, this may give the RC service enough time to start before them on a reboot.
+This avoids having to have manual stop/start of services each time to get the RC to run.

 Windows Defender Application Guard

-If Application Guard is in use, you may see the same behaviour as you do with the Hyper-V example above, and the issue can be resolved in a similar fashion, as the Application Guard service will also use ICS.
+If Application Guard is in use, you may see the same behavior as you do with the Hyper-V example above, and the issue can be resolved similarly, as the Application Guard service will also use ICS.